jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 360px;">Integration</h1>

 !SLIDE
-.notes I am now going to talk about what makes Rodauth different from other authentication libraries from a security perspective, which is the use of multiple database accounts and database functions for authentication by default, which make it difficult for attackers to get access to the underlying password hashes.
+.notes I am now going to talk about what makes Rodauth different from other authentication libraries from a security perspective, which is the attempt to prevent cracking of passwords by the use of multiple database accounts and database functions for authentication by default.
+This makes it difficult for attackers to even get access to the underlying password hashes.

-<h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">Password</h1>
+<h1 class="white" style="font-size: 130px; position: absolute; top: 110px; left: 70px;">Protect</h1>
+<h1 style="font-size: 130px; position: absolute; top: 210px; left: 160px;">Against</h1>
-<h1 class="white" style="font-size: 100px; position: absolute; top: 230px; left: 260px;">Hash</h1>
+<h1 class="white" style="font-size: 100px; position: absolute; top: 320px; left: 310px;">Password</h1>
-<h1 style="font-size: 130px; position: absolute; top: 310px; left: 360px;">Storage</h1>
+<h1 style="font-size: 100px; position: absolute; top: 400px; left: 360px;">Cracking</h1>

 !SLIDE
 .notes First, why is password hash storage so important.
 Well, the main reason is that humans are bad at remembering good passwords, which causes two problems.